toshas/torch-householder/README.md

 <img src="doc/img/formula_err.png">
 </p>

 All experiments are conducted with float32 dtype, unless specified otherwise.
+We set a timeout of 10 min for each experiment, which leaves roughly 5 min for each transformation (including one mandatory warm-up iteration).
+Those interested in revealing true values in magenta and yellow areas in the plots below can increase the timeout and re-run the corresponding experiments.

 ### Benchmarking `torch.matrix_exp` against torch-householder